Room 41 @ THE NICE ROOMS presents

 For those of you who are unfamiliar with the stories of Rupert Bear, he inhabited a world where English speaking anthropomorphic animals co existed seamlessly with humans in a place called Nutwood - A place that was frozen in time and completely devoid of political correctness and any health and safety regulations whatsoever.

-For no other reason than for the sake of this very contrived article, The Nice Rooms sent a reporter to Nutwood to get an exclusive interview with Rupert.
+For no other reason than for the sake of this very contrived article, and with a nod to several stories lifted from the annuals, The Nice Rooms sent a reporter to Nutwood to get an exclusive interview with Rupert.
 Cue some diary notes that the reporter made..

 Cons: Nothing to do here.
 The warning signs were there though when I first arrived; I had asked a porter pushing a trolley at the Greyrocks Cove station 'what the word on the street' was.
 He just stared at me and said "No Parking."

 PM - Actual journey to Nutwood was not too bad.
 I had to change steam trains once but at no time did anyone ask me to produce a ticket.
 In fact there were no places to buy a ticket from anyway!.
 I'm not sure about the logistics of how it's all done, but you are always guaranteed an empty carriage and a window seat on the train.....Nutwood looks a very picturesque place.
 Almost immediately I was approached by a badger when I arrived.
 He shook my hand and introduced himself as Bill.
 You can't go anywhere around here without someone approaching you.
 I very much doubt this place will rub off on me but everyone seems so very jolly - very jolly indeed.

 Bill didn't know where Rupert was but thought it would be topping if I could join him and his chums in a game of Rugger on the common.
 Why not ?
 Good way of meeting everyone and I thought it was a no brainer - I mean, who's going to tackle our prop forward Edward Trunk? ...We will win !